A Guide to No Win No Fee Medical Negligence Compensation Claims

 If you are refused ATE cover, you’ll need to speak to your solicitor to discuss other options.
 Together, you may be able to find another funding solution, or you might decide it is too risky to continue the case.

-For advice and information relating to ATE insurance, please contact one of our best no win no fee medical negligence solicitors.
+For advice and information relating to ATE insurance, please contact one of our best no win no fee medical negligence agents.
 You can contact us with no obligation or arrange a free call back.

 I’m thinking of pursuing a no-win, no-fee compensation claim.
 Will I need to sign anything?